Five men to watch at Australian Open - RFI

 - Daniil Medvedev -

-Thiem's victory in New York made him the first new Grand Slam winner in six years and Medvedev is among those hoping it's another sign the Big Three era is fading.
+Thiem's victory in New York made him the first new Grand Slam winner in six years and Medvedev, who led Russia to ATP Cup success on Sunday, is among those hoping it's another sign the Big Three era is fading.

-The 24-year-old Russian is another player who has been knocking on the door, after he reached the 2019 US Open final -- losing in five sets to Nadal -- and the last four in New York in 2020.
+The 24-year-old Russian is another player who has been knocking on the door.
+He reached the 2019 US Open final -- losing in five sets to Nadal -- and the last four in New York in 2020.

 Medvedev went on a tear at the end of last season, winning 10 matches in a row and lifting the Paris Masters and ATP Finals trophies.